evert/evert.github.com/_posts/2024/2024-04-20-bigint-money-2.md

 builds for my packages, but only a year after all that effort it frankly no longer feels needed.
-Fow a while I was worried the ecosystem was going to split, but people stuck on (unsupported) versions of Node that don't support ESM aren't going proactively keep their other dependencies updated, so CommonJS is for (and many others) in the past now. (yay!)
+Fow a while I was worried the ecosystem was going to split, but people stuck on (unsupported) versions of Node that don't support ESM aren't going to proactively keep their other dependencies updated, so CommonJS is for (and many others) in the past now. (yay!)

 Probably _the single best way_ to keep maintenance burden for packages low is to have few dependencies.
-Many of packages have 0 dependencies.
+Many of my packages have 0 dependencies.

 Reducing `devDependencies` also helps.
 If you didn't know, `node` now has a built-in testrunner.
 I've been using [Mocha][4] + [Chai][5] for many many